Tobichimaru/ethdam2024/README.md

 Post and receive verifiable reviews on the blockchain.
 Boost reputations, filter insights, and watch the emerging social network of blockchain attestations.

 ## Features
-- Write and post verifiable reviews for people (identified by their wallets)
-  - If your wallet is reputable, the reviews you give will boost their reputation
+- **Write and post verifiable reviews** for people (identified by their wallets).
+If your wallet is reputable, the reviews you give will boost their reputation.
-- Receive provable reviews from others
-  - Reviews from reputable wallets will give you credibility
+- **Receive verifiable reviews** from others.
+Reviews from reputable wallets will give you credibility.
-- Upvote (downvote) reviews given to other people that you find helpful (unhelpful)
+- **Upvote (downvote) reviews** given to other people that you find helpful (unhelpful).
-- See the reviews that matter by filtering on the wallet address
-- See how a social graph emerges from the collective reviews
-  - The graph is shaped by the reviews’ helpfulness, a function of the rating and upvotes
+- **Watch a social graph emerge** from the collective reviews.
+The graph is shaped by the reviews’ helpfulness, a function of the rating and upvotes.

 ## Using KudAs
 ### Installation